aboutsecurity/blueteam_homelabs/README.md

 * [Squid](http://www.squid-cache.org/) - Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
 Squid has extensive access controls and makes a great server accelerator.
 It runs on most available operating systems, including Windows and is licensed under the GNU GPL.
     - SSL Inspection - Squid is capable of doing SSL Inspection using a feature called SslBump Peek and Splice.
 This is supported in open source firewalls like pfSense.
+* [BurpSuite](https://portswigger.net/burp) - BurpSuite has a free community edition and a professional edition.
+It is commonly known for web application penetration testing.
+However, it is great for blue teamers to test applications and understand how they work.
+This is especially helpful for putting in rules for web application firewalls or application load balancers.
+* [OWASP ZAP Zed Attack Proxy](https://owasp.org/www-project-zap/) - OWASP ZAP is a free man-in-the-middle proxy.
+It is commonly known for web application penetration testing.
+However, it is great for blue teamers to test applications and understand how they work.
+This is especially helpful for putting in rules for web application firewalls or application load balancers.

+## WAF
+### OpenSource / Free

+* [Modsecurity](https://modsecurity.org/) - ModSecurity is an open source, cross-platform web application firewall (WAF) module.
+Known as the "Swiss Army Knife" of WAFs, it enables web application defenders to gain visibility into HTTP(S) traffic and provides a power rules language and API to implement advanced protections.

 ## Load Balancing
 ### OpenSource / Free